-- Demand Resources in the Energy Only Option of Emergency Load Response are defined as Demand Resources that receive only an energy payment for reductions. - Demand Resources in Full Emergency Load Response are defined as Demand Resources that receive both an energy payment for reductions and a capacity payment. - Demand Resources in Capacity Only Option of Emergency Load Response are defined as Demand Resources that receive only a capacity payment for reduction.

-PJM Economic Load Response enables Demand Resources to respond to PJM energy, synchronized reserve, and/or day-ahead scheduling reserve prices by reducing consumption and receiving a payment for the reduction or following PJM signal to reduce or increase load if providing regulation services.

-The Day-ahead Option will provide a mechanism by which any qualified market participant may offer Demand Resources the opportunity to reduce the load they draw from the PJM system in advance of real-time operations and receive payments based on day-ahead LMP for the reductions
+- Demand Resources in the Energy Only Option of Emergency Load Response are defined as Demand Resources that receive only an energy payment for reductions. - Demand Resources in Full Emergency Load Response are defined as Demand Resources that receive both an energy payment for reductions and a capacity payment. - Demand Resources in Capacity Only Option of Emergency Load Response are defined as Demand Resources that receive only a capacity payment for reduction. - PJM Economic Load Response enables Demand Resources to respond to PJM energy, synchronized reserve, and/or day-ahead scheduling reserve prices by reducing consumption and receiving a payment for the reduction or following PJM signal to reduce or increase load if providing regulation services. - The Day-ahead Option will provide a mechanism by which any qualified market participant may offer Demand Resources the opportunity to reduce the load they draw from the PJM system in advance of real-time operations and receive payments based on day-ahead LMP for the reductions

-• The Real-time Option will provide a mechanism by which any qualified market participant may offer Demand Resources the opportunity to commit to a reduction and receive payments based on real-time LMP for the reductions.

-Energy Settlements shall be limited to demand reductions executed in response to the realtime and/or day-ahead LMP or as dispatched by PJM.
+- The Real-time Option will provide a mechanism by which any qualified market participant may offer Demand Resources the opportunity to commit to a reduction and receive payments based on real-time LMP for the reductions. - Energy Settlements shall be limited to demand reductions that are executed in response to the real-time and/or day-ahead LMP or as dispatched by PJM and that are not implemented as part of normal operations.
 Reductions that do not meet these requirements will not be eligible for settlement.
-Examples of ineligible settlements include, but are not limited to the following:

-- Settlements based on variable demand where the timing of the demand reduction supporting the settlement did not change in direct response to the real-time and/or day-ahead LMP - Consecutive daily settlements that are the result of a change in normal demand patterns that are submitted to maintain a CBL that no longer reflects the relevant end-use customer's demand. - Settlements based on On-Site Generator data if the On-Site Generation is not supporting demand reductions executed in response to the real-time and/or dayahead LMP - Settlements based on demand reductions that are the result of operational changes between multiple end-use customer sites in the PJM footprint except that settlements based on such demand reduction shall be allowed if the demand reduction alleviates congestion.

-PJM shall disallow settlements for demand reductions that do not meet the requirements set forth above.
+Examples of ineligible settlements include, but are not limited to the following: - Settlements based on variable demand where the timing of the demand reduction supporting the settlement did not change in direct response to the real-time and/or day-ahead LMP - Consecutive daily settlements that are the result of a change in normal demand patterns that are submitted to maintain a CBL that no longer reflects the relevant end-use customer's demand. - Settlements based on On-Site Generator data if the On-Site Generation is not supporting demand reductions executed in response to the real-time and/or dayahead LMP - Settlements based on demand reductions that are the result of operational changes between multiple end-use customer sites in the PJM footprint except that settlements based on such demand reduction shall be allowed if the demand reduction alleviates congestion. - Settlements based on load reductions from normal operations that would have occurred without PJM dispatch, or that would have occurred absent PJM energy market compensation as approved under Order 745. - PJM shall disallow settlements for demand reductions that do not meet the requirements set forth above.
 If the CSP continues to submit settlements for demand reductions that do not meet the requirements set forth above then PJM shall suspend the CSP's Energy Market activity and refer the matter to the FERC Office of Enforcement.